-Five Below: Wall Street Bullish After Q3 Sales Beat
+Street Is Bullish On Five Below After Q3 Sales Beat

-Five Below Inc (NASDAQ: FIVE) shares are sharply higher after reporting a third quarter sales beat on Wednesday.
+Five Below Inc (NASDAQ: FIVE) shares are sharply higher after reporting a third-quarter sales beat on Wednesday.

+Five Below reported quarterly earnings of 17 cents per share, which met the analyst consensus estimate.
+The company reported quarterly sales of $377.4 million, which beat the analyst consensus estimate of $373.52 million.
+This is a 20.6% increase over sales of $312.823 million the same period last year.

 A Rare Retail Growth Story